The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Introduction

 Next-generation cosmic microwave background (CMB) experiments like the Simons Observatory (SO) \cite{so_science} will utilize advances in multiplexing readout technology and high throughput optical designs to field at least four times more detectors than the previous generation of telescopes like the Atacama Cosmology Telescope (ACT) \cite{act} and the South Pole Telescope (SPT) \cite{spt}.
 SO will initially field over 60,000 transition-edge sensor (TES) bolometers across its 6-meter Large Aperture Telescope (LAT) and three half-meter Small Aperture Telescopes (SATs).
 These detectors will be read out by microwave multiplexing ($\mu$mux) circuits \cite{bdober21} that utilize resonators tuned to different frequencies and SQUIDs to read out approximately 900 detectors per RF line.
 Both the detectors and the readout circuit are sensitive to magnetic fields in ways that are difficult to predict or simulate.
 Since magnetic pickup from the movement of the telescope through the magnetic field of Earth, cryogenic half-wave plates used in the SATs, and other sources inside the telescope can produce spurious signals, it is crucial to characterize empirically the effectiveness of the magnetic shielding of the deployment-grade readout packaging to ensure that magnetic field pickup is being minimized.

 Simons Observatory is packaging all of the cold readout technology into a common universal microwave-multiplexing module (UMM) that can be used with all detector arrays regardless of frequency across all of the SO telescopes \cite{mccarrick21}.
 Each UMM is composed of $\mu$mux chips containing the resonator-coupled SQUIDs, a silicon wafer that both connects the $\mu$mux chips in series and contains the TES bias circuitry, and an enclosing copper frame.
 An outer clamp surrounds the UMM on all sides except the bottom, where the readout module will be coupled to the detector array.
-The nominal design for the outer clamp aims to achieve good thermal and magnetic shielding properties by gold plating a superconducting aluminum clamp.
+The design for the outer clamp aims to achieve good thermal and magnetic shielding properties by gold plating a superconducting aluminum clamp.
+For deployment on the sky, a TES detector wafer and an aluminum feedhorn array are coupled to the UMM to make a universal focal-plane module (UFM).

 In section two, we describe the experimental setup.
 In section three, we present measured results for a prototype UMM in three configurations: a copper clamp, an aluminum clamp, and an aluminum clamp with a tin/lead-plated 1K shell surrounding the UMM.
+We also present the magnetic sensitivity of the SQUIDs in the UMM when the feedhorns have been added to make a UFM.
+The datasets analyzed during the current study are available from the corresponding author on reasonable request.